negrinho/deep_architect/docs/source/tutorials/new_frameworks.rst

         def _update(self):
             pass

 The code is compact and self-explanatory.
-In this case, the we pass a compile_fn function that returns the forward_fn function upon compilation.
+We pass a function called :code:`compile_fn` that returns a function called :code:`forward_fn` function upon compilation.
 To instantiate a module of this type we simply have to provide a compile function that upon calling, returns a forward function.
-For example, for implementing a convolutional module from scratch relying on this module, we would do
+For example, for implementing a convolutional module from scratch relying on this module (check the Keras docstring for :code:`Conv2D`), we would do:

-For example, by looking at the Keras docstring for the Conv2D and taking a subset of the options, we can write:

 .. code:: python